 Blinded Sphinx Moth (Paonias excaecata)

-Detailing the identifying qualities of the Blinded Sphinx Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Blinded Sphinx Moth.

 Updated: 2/8/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The Blinded Sphinx Moth has vision, but its well-camouflaged caterpillar and pupa make it difficult for observers to see them.

 Many moths and butterflies have eyespots, which are circles of rich color usually centered around a black dot which mimics a pupil.
 The Blinded Sphinx has a large blue eyespot on the hindwing that is only visible when the wings are spread open.
 This eyespot is missing its pupil, and if a human eye lacked a pupil, vision would be unlikely.
 This unusual distinction led to its confusing common name.
 Blinded Sphinxes have eyes on their head and can see just as well as any other moth.
 They are medium brown with darker patches in the center of their forewings.
 A purple overlay may cover the darker patch.
 Bottom edges of the forewings are curvy with a thin white and brown border.
 The smaller hindwings have an unusual bulge at the outer tips which creates a strange silhouette if the larger wings are not covering them.
 In addition to the aforementioned blue eyespots, the hindwings also have bright pink coloring near the body.
 The bottom edges of the wings are also scalloped.